 Organizing Your Next Celebration

 Back in the day, a "party" meant catering and hiring staff, place cards and worrying about seating charts.
 Fortunately, the modern shindig is a much more relaxed affair.
-Invitations are sent via email or passed on verbally, it's entirely acceptable to have your guests contribute to the meal, and no one really concerns themselves with which fork is for salad and which is for desert.
+Invitations are sent via email or passed on verbally, it's entirely acceptable to have your guests contribute to the meal, and no one really concerns themselves with which fork is for salad and which is for dessert.
 But even the most casual party still requires a bit of planning.
 Instead of a complicated timetable or overwhelming list of "to-do's," Here’s a few simple issues to consider -- make sure each of these is taken care of, and you're guaranteed a great party!

 The 5 W's And An H